istio/istio.io/content/en/docs/setup/install/multicluster/verify/index.md

 communicate with the remote cluster.
 See the Istiod logs for detailed error messages.

-Note: if there is an intermediary host (such as the [Rancher auth proxy](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint#two-authentication-methods-for-rke-clusters)) sitting between Istiod in the primary cluster and the Kubernetes control plane in the remote cluster, you may need to update the `certificate-authority-data` field of the kubeconfig that `istioctl create-remote-secret` generates in order to
+Note: if you do see `timeout` issues and there is an intermediary host (such as the [Rancher auth proxy](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint#two-authentication-methods-for-rke-clusters)) sitting between Istiod in the primary cluster and the Kubernetes control plane in the remote cluster, you may need to update the `certificate-authority-data` field of the kubeconfig that `istioctl create-remote-secret` generates in order to